genouest/xgrid/README.md

 ## Introduction

+XGrid is an internal tool developed to ease the deployment of tools in the cloud.

+It is used to setup Hadoop, SGE or manband workflows environments and can be extended with plugins to get more.

-This package sets up Sun Grid Engine for Open Nebula or cloud-init compatible clouds.
+This package is compatible with OpenNebula or cloud-init compatible clouds.

 ## Package requirements